'Magic?' you ask? Magic indeed.

 Are you enchanted yet?

 When entertaining, why not take these to another level and create a 'mashed potato bar' to go along with them?
 Creatively provide a variety of spud add-ons along with the mashies.
 Your guests will enjoy the flexibility of recreating their favorite flavors, or being adventurous and trying something new.
-And you will be able to please just about everybody and earn rock-star status in the process.
+And you’ll be able to please just about everybody and earn rock-star status in the process.

 Who knew that mashed potatoes could be so magical?